beepsoft/grapesjs-react-component-example/README.md

 ## 🔍 A custom HTML parser

-To have the same JSX generated into the GrapseJS template is a bit tricky because GrapesJS is a HTML5 editor and uses the browser's DOM to parse whatever is added to its component model.
+To have the same JSX generated into the GrapesJS template is a bit tricky because GrapesJS is a HTML5 editor and uses the browser's DOM to parse whatever is added to its component model.
 A component can be added to the model either as an object (a [Component Definition](https://grapesjs.com/docs/modules/Components.html#how-components-work)) or HTML.
 HTML is the natural way, however because it is handled as HTML5 all tag and attribute names will be